-COH owns 1,000,000 shares of the Company's Class A common stock and 293,588 shares of the Company's common stock, representing approximately 4.5% of the Company's outstanding capital stock, and has the right to appoint a director to the Company's Board of Directors (the "Board").
+In April 2019, COH converted 137,608 shares of the Company's Class A common stock to 137,608 shares of the Company's common stock.
+COH owns 862,392 shares of the Company's Class A common stock and 431,196 shares of the Company's common stock, representing approximately 3.2% of the Company's outstanding capital stock, and has the right to appoint a director to the Company's Board of Directors (the "Board").
 As such, the Company considers COH to be a related party, due to the foregoing rights and ownership, as well as the high proportion of the Company's assets that are licensed from COH.